hannosch/profilestats/README.txt

 ========

-This module contains a simple helper decorator which allows you to profile a function and write the profiling data to the filesystem in both the pstats and the kcachegrind format.
+This module contains a simple helper decorator which allows you to profile a function and write the profiling data to the file system in both the pstats and the kcachegrind format.

 The decorator can be used as::